 In the wake of the Gulf of Mexico Deepwater Horizon spill, four GOMRI consortia have focused on modeling: Consortium for Advanced Research on Transport of Hydrocarbons in the Environment (CARTHE), Dispersion Research on Oil: Physics and Plankton Studies (DROPPS), Gulf of Mexico Integrated Spill Response Consortium (GISR), and Center for Integrated Modeling and Analysis of Gulf Ecosystems (C-IMAGE).
 Numerous publications and model advancements have resulted from the efforts of these consortia and some of GOMRI’s independent grants-funded projects.
 Coincident with these efforts, federal agencies such as BOEM (Bureau of Ocean Energy Management) and BSEE (Bureau of Safety and Environmental Enforcement), Environment Canada (EC) and Fisheries and Oceans Canada (DFO)/U.S. Environmental Protection Agency’s research have resulted in model advancements.
 Concurrently, modeling work has been funded through the American Petroleum Institute (API), and Oil and Gas Producers.
 The sum of these efforts has resulted in numerous modeling advancements, but there have been few efforts to coordinate their findings and their impact on oil spill response modeling.

 Several global ocean and ice models (e.g., NWS, EUROGOOS) and oil spill trajectory and weathering models (e.g., GNOME, ADIOS, SINTEF OWM) exist that can be applied to spills in the Arctic.
 A few of these are actually coupled trajectory and weathering models.
 Among existing models, the Oil Spill Contingency Response (OSCAR) program developed by SINTEF is an advanced software tool used to predict the fate and transport of spilled oil in ice-covered waters.
-In addition, the Russian State Oceanographic Institute model “SPillModP” predicts spreading of oil in between fixed ice floes (Afenyo, Veitch, & Khan, 2016).
+In addition, the Russian State Oceanographic Institute model “Spill Mod” predicts spreading of oil in between fixed ice floes (Afenyo, Veitch, & Khan, 2016).

 An effort put forth by the International Association of Oil and Gas Producers (IOGP) in support of the Arctic Oil Spill Response Technology- Joint Industry Programme (JIP) is working to improve Arctic trajectory and fate models (French-McCay et al., 2017).
-Olason et al. (2016) advanced oil spill trajectory forecasting models by introducing new sea ice rheologies and validation techniques.
+Olason et al. (2016) advanced oil spill trajectory forecasting models by introducing new sea ice rheology’s and validation techniques.
 ADAC is currently transitioning its Arctic Oil Spill Modeling (AOSM) project, which provides an analytical model, designed to estimate the spread of oil released in an ocean environment under ice due to a well blowout, ruptured pipeline or among ice due to a ship grounding.
 AOSM is currently in transition to NOAA’s General NOAA Operational Modeling Environment (GNOME).